Capital gains tax made simple: CGT guide for Australian investors

 ATO methods to calculate capital gains

-There are potentially three methods by which Australian investors can calculate their capital gains tax.
-It helps to be organised and have an exact record of when each shareholding was bought or sold.
-Here’s how the three methods may be applied.
+There are potentially three methods by which you can calculate your capital gains tax.
+Note: It helps to be organised and have an exact record of when each shareholding was bought or sold.

 Other method: The ‘other’ method is the simplest of the three methods for calculating a capital gain.
 This method is applied if investors have held shares for less than 12 months before the CGT event.
 This method is applied by subtracting the cost base from the capital proceeds, with the remainder being the capital gain (or loss).

-Calculate your portfolio CGT with Sharesight
+Calculate your CGT with Sharesight

 Manually calculating the CGT on your investment portfolio can quickly become complex and subject to error.
 If you’re looking for an easy way to calculate your CGT, you’ve come to the right place.
 Sharesight’s award-winning investment portfolio tracker includes a powerful Australian capital gains tax report that functions as a CGT calculator, determining capital gains made on sold shares as per Australian Tax Office (ATO) rules.